 Invest in a nice pair of headphones.
 If your favorite tunes are just another distraction, consider services like Brain.fm, Focus@will, or Noisli.
 The first two provide “focus-boosting soundtracks”, tailored to your musical preferences and productivity needs.
 The last, Noisli, provides ambient noise so you can create your ideal study environment.
 All three are available on iOS, Android, and web.

 Seems counterintuitive—a break is a distraction, right?
 On the contrary, “prolonged attention to a single task actually hinders performance.”
 If a stimulus doesn’t change over time, the brain stops registering it and you lose focus.

 We recommend studying in short, consistent bursts.
 Start with 25-30 minutes a day, every day.
 Otherwise, you risk burning out or spending time studying when your brain is elsewhere.
 If you choose to study in longer blocks—such as in a formal classroom setting—take breaks!

 Don’t just take any old break, though.
 You can do better than eating chips and scrolling Instagram.
 Aim for high efficiency breaks like a short walk or yoga routine.

 Don’t trust yourself to take breaks?
-There are many apps out there to support to Pomodoro technique, which involves breaking work or study time into 25-minute chunks of intense work, followed by 5- or 10-minute breaks.
+There are many apps out there to support the Pomodoro technique, which involves breaking work or study time into 25-minute chunks of intense work, followed by 5- or 10-minute breaks.
 The very simple Tomato Timer website can facilitate this schedule for you.

 Our environments, pace of life, and access to constant distraction require new attention management techniques as well.
 This is particularly true for those learning a language, a skill that is never fully learned and requires long-term sustainment efforts.